 In 1986, St. Luke's constructed the Surgicare building for outpatient ambulatory services.

 In 1987, St. Luke's purchased the Saginaw Osteopathic Hospital facility on Michigan Avenue allowing St. Luke's to extend their health care capacity.

-Always community minded St. Luke's and its family continued to grow.
-In 1998, with long time neighbor, Saginaw General Hospital, a strong, healthy alliance is formed.
-Together they formed Covenant HealthCare System, a name, literally, filled with promise for everyone involved.
+Always community minded, St. Luke's and its family continued to grow.
+In 1998, with long-time neighbor Saginaw General Hospital, a strong, healthy alliance is formed.
+Together they formed Covenant HealthCare System, a name that is literally filled with promise for everyone involved.